tin2tin/drmdecrypt/README.md

 but they are all either slow, Windows specific, full of bugs or even all together.

-This version is fast, POSIX compliant (Linux, FreeBSD, Windows (MinGW)) and is focused on a small number of useful features.
+This version is fast, POSIX compliant (Linux, FreeBSD, OSX, Windows (MinGW)) and is focused on a small number of useful features.

 ## Features
 - Reading title and channel from .inf file
 - Bulk decoding multiple files
-- AES-NI support (5x faster)
+- AES-NI support (5x faster) (x86_64 only)

 ## Usage